DarkGhostHunter/Laraguard/README.md

 ### Logging in

-This package hooks into the `Validated` event (or `Attempting` if it doesn't exists) to check the User's Two Factor Authentication configuration preemptively.
+This package hooks into the `Attempting` and `Validated` events to check the User's Two Factor Authentication configuration preemptively.

 1. If the User has set up Two Factor Authentication, it will be prompted for a 2FA Code, otherwise authentication will proceed as normal.
 2. If the Login attempt contains a `2fa_code` with the 2FA Code inside the Request, it will be used to check if its valid and proceed as normal.